blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 12. On the summary window, click **Finish**, then click **Close** on successful completion of the failover.

-13. Connect to your **AdventureWorks** listener and open a new Query Window by clicking connect in SSMS and using AdventureWorks for the server name.
+13. From CloudShopSQL2 or CloudShopSQL3, connect to your **AdventureWorks** listener and open a new Query Window by clicking connect in SSMS and using AdventureWorks for the server name.

+    >**NOTE**: We must test from the same virtual network as our Internal Load Balancer.
+Internal Load Balancers do not currently support connectivity across peered networks.

 14. Run the following code to verify that you are running from CloudShopSQL2: